 COVID-19 is a virus that is spread through the respiratory droplets of an infected person.
 The best way to protect yourself against COVID-19 is through vaccination, which is available for ages 6 months and up.
 For appointments for COVID-19 vaccines, call 660-395-4711 or request an appointment online.

-If you test positive for COVID-19, self-isolate away from others so you can reduce spreading it.
+If you test positive for COVID-19, self-isolate away from others so you can reduce spreading the virus.
 A health department employee will contact you for your contact investigation.
 No contact tracing takes place on the weekends.
 If you test positive on the weekend, self-isolate, and contact your close contacts, a health department employee will contact you on the next business day.
 If you have health concerns, contact your health care provider or urgent care; if severe, contact 911.

 As of April 1, 2022, the state of Missouri announced a transition from pandemic response to endemic response to COVID-19.
 This change to endemic does not mean the end of COVID-19; it means that the disease is here to stay, and, that we have the resources to manage the disease in our daily lives.
 These resources are meant to keep Missourians safe and healthy.
 Vaccination against COVID-19 helps protect individuals against severe illness and hospitalization due to COVID-19.
 With the change to the endemic, we accept that COVID-19 will continue to circulate, but with vaccination, it can reduce the burden of illness to keep your family healthy.